nvecoven/INFO0948-2/Projects/2020-2021/README.md

 In this project, you will program a robotic agent that (i) gathers information about its environment using the sensors, (ii) plans a set of actions to respond appropriately to sensed data based on a pre-existing strategy, and (iii) executes a set of motor commands to carry out the actions that the plan calls for.
 The robot will be simulated in the robot simulator [CoppeliaSim](https://www.coppeliarobotics.com/).

-:bangbang::bangbang: The general framework for the project relies on [TRS](http://ulgrobotics.github.io/trs/), an open-source project developed by [Renaud Detry](http://renaud-detry.net/).
+The general framework for the project relies on [TRS](http://ulgrobotics.github.io/trs/), an open-source project developed by [Renaud Detry](http://renaud-detry.net/).
 TRS's [website](http://ulgrobotics.github.io/trs/) and [GitHub repository](https://github.com/ULgRobotics/trs) are full of useful information:

 *   [detailed installation instructions](http://ulgrobotics.github.io/trs/setup.html),
 *   [complete demo of the youBot (Matlab)](https://github.com/ULgRobotics/trs/blob/master/youBot/),